Terreii/andromeda-viewer/src/bundles/README.md

 ## Types

-Types defined in bundles are just for actions and internal usage.
+Types defined in bundles should be for action-types and internal usage.
 Selectors should return a type defined in the `types` directory.